Update: Edition 2

 Earning

 The order in which colonized PLANETS earned RESOURCES was not clearly specified in the Edition 1 playbook, and it was often assumed each player earned RESOURCES from their colonized PLANETS on their individual turns.
-Colonized PLANETS actually all earn RESOURCES simultaneously at the start of each turn.
+Colonized PLANETS actually all earn RESOURCES simultaneously at the start of each turn, but in order of sustainability from highest to lowest.
+When RESOURCES become progressively scarce during the game, least sustainable PLANETS stop producing RESOURCES first.

 Collecting